HaileleulGirma/GTSTv1_course/Day3_LinuxUser.md

 # read from a file
-cat      prints the whole text found inside a file onto the screen head    shows the first lines of the file onto the screen tail       prints the last lines of the file onto the screen tail -n    prints the last n number of lines onto the screen less        prints out the text of a file in a scrollable way unlike the way the command cat does
+cat      prints the whole text found inside a file onto the screen head    shows the first lines of the file onto the screen head -n    prints the first n number of lines onto the screen tail       prints the last lines of the file onto the screen tail -n    prints the last n number of lines onto the screen less        prints out the text of a file in a scrollable way unlike the way the command `cat` does

 # creating a file
 touch   to create as many files as you want